SemraGunaydin/Contact-Lists/README.md

 - Users can add new contacts to expand their directory.

 ✏️ Update Contact Information
-- dit and update existing contact details seamlessly.
+- Edit and update existing contact details seamlessly.

 🗑️ Delete Contact
 - Remove unwanted contacts from the directory.